 - Sanitiser stations throughout the theatre

 If you receive a positive COVID-19 test after having visited The National Theatre Melbourne, please contact us immediately on 03 9534 0221 or via firstname.lastname@example.org so we can quickly respond.

 To minimise the audience density and face-to-face contact we are introducing extensive COVIDSafe signage throughout the theatre and foyers to remind everyone onsite of physical distancing requirements, implementing floor markings, as well as ensuring this is supported and facilitated by our workforce.

 In accordance with public health requirements, masks must be carried with you.
-Masks are recommended when not eating or drinking or when unable to keep 1.5 metres apart.
+Masks are currently mandatory and must be worn when indoors, or when you are not able to be 1.5 metres apart.
 Our team members will be wearing face masks for your safety.

 We are implementing queue management modelling principles to ensure that the appropriate physical distancing is adhered to throughout the theatre, foyers, bathrooms and at the Bars.

 The Bars will be card-only to mitigate the risk of transmission of COVID-19.

 We will also be implementing queue management modelling and principles, sanitiser stations and floor markings to assist with direction and movement.
 Our trained food & beverage staff will work with an enhanced focus on hygiene during service.